check-spelling/check-spelling-docs/Feature:-Area-dictionaries.md

     defintions
     ```

-The current version ignores any line with characters outside [A-Za-z'].
+The current version ignores any line with characters outside `[A-Za-z']` (because those are effectively the only characters that the spell checker will consider part of a word, and thus a word containing any character not in the set will never match anything).

 ## FAQ